pokle/SonOfHash/README.md

 Quacks like a Hash, but contains one additional method (commit) to help you merge changes from child hashes.
+I use it like Martin Fowler's Unit of Work pattern - http://martinfowler.com/eaaCatalog/unitOfWork.html

 Typical usage: